gillbalraj/GetMeData/README.md

 Step 3.
 Run “node server.js” from the cmd to connect to server.
 Step 4.
 Go to the browser and open http://localhost:3000/#/

-If running into errors, please contact: balrajgill18@gmail.com or at 2269612087.

 How To: